Jean-Bernard Émond

 Jean-Bernard Émond is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Richelieu as a member of the Coalition Avenir Québec.
 Emond is a businessman who co-managed a family printing company in Sorel-Tracy.
 He is a founding member of the Coalition Avenir Québec.

-His brother Pierre-André Émond was named the Conservative Party of Canada candidate for the upcoming federal election in the riding of Bécancour—Nicolet—Saurel, which overlaps his provincial riding of Richelieu.
+His brother Pierre-André Émond was the Conservative Party of Canada candidate for the 2019 federal election in the riding of Bécancour—Nicolet—Saurel, which overlaps his provincial riding of Richelieu.